richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 # Security Considerations

-This document updates how NTP extension points are made public.
-While this can help, for example, with packet dumps and tracing, the true security considerations should be documented where the extension is defined.
+This document adds no new security considerations as they should be detailed in the document that defines the extension.
+See the References column of the appropriate table.

 # Acknowledgements